 Staff who do not have designated responsibility for safeguarding and child protection, will undertake suitable refresher training at appropriate intervals.
-Appropriate update training in child protection procedures and safeguarding is provided at least annually and, whenever possible, is conducted by the trainer recommended by the Surrey CSP.
+Appropriate update training in child protection procedures and safeguarding is provided at least annually and, whenever possible, is conducted by a trainer recommended by the Surrey SCP.
 Such training is designed to provide staff with the relevant skills and knowledge to safeguard children effectively.
-Updates will also be provided when new duties are introduced, such as the requirement to read Part One of Keeping Children Safe in Education or the introduction of Prevent.
+Where necessary the formal training for staff will be supplemented by informal updates.
+Formal updates will always be provided when new duties are introduced, such as the requirement to read Part One of Keeping Children Safe in Education or the introduction of Prevent.
 Such training, when arranged, is a priority.